The Sapporo Beer Museum opened in 1987 and is the best place to enjoy the beer most representative of Hokkaido - Sapporo Beer!

 This red brick building is now the site of the Sapporo Beer Museum and Sapporo Beer Garden.

-Double your pleasure by participating in the Premium Tour!
+Double your pleasure: Join the Sapporo Beer Museum Premium Tour!

-Visitors are free to look around the interior however, we recommend taking the Premium Tour led by guides called Brand Communicators (takes about 50 minutes and costs 500 yen per adult).
-The highlight is a 6K movie that only tour participants can view as well as sampling of a limited edition beer also only available to tour participants!
+Visitors are free to look around the interior; however, we recommend taking the Premium Tour led by guides called Brand Communicators (takes about 50 minutes and costs 500 yen per adult).
+The highlight is a 6K movie that only tour participants can view as well as a sampling of a limited edition beer, also only available to tour participants!

-The Premium Tour starts from the third floor waiting room.
+The Sapporo Beer Museum Premium Tour starts from the third-floor waiting room.

 The movie, shown on a large screen, lasts about ten minutes and dramatizes how the first brewers created domestic beer.

-From the waiting room you proceed to the second floor Sapporo Gallery by descending the ramp going around the large mixing kettle.
+From the waiting room, you proceed to the Sapporo Beer Museum's second floor, Sapporo Gallery, by descending the ramp going around the large mixing kettle.
 The history of Japan’s beer industry, notably that of Sapporo Beer, is presented in easy-to-understand panels on this floor.

-The glass and tumbler have an illustration of the museum on them.
-The Sapporo Classic is jelly made from Hokkaido Limited Edition Beer that is wrapped in chocolate – a beer version of a whisky bonbon – and quite popular with adults.
+The glass and tumbler have an illustration of the Sapporo Beer Museum on them.
+The Sapporo Classic is a jelly made from Hokkaido Limited Edition Beer that is wrapped in chocolate – a beer version of a whiskey bonbon – and quite popular with adults.

 *Premium Tour fee is 500 yen for adults, 300 yen for minors of junior high school age and above, and no charge for minors younger than that.
 Please visit the website for details.